initgrep-com/initgrep.blog/_posts/tech/2016-11-05-Another trader inside the man.markdown

 ---
 layout: post
-bannercolor: "blue-grey"
+bannercolor: "grey"
-title:  "The revisited slogan of narcissim."
+title:  "began to flourish in 2013, according to a flurry of thinkpieces."
 date:   2016-10-31
-meta: "She’s cool in a way that isn’t like girls at school, but that’s been in books and movies: the sad, beautiful girl"
-categories: social
-author: "irshad ahmad sheikh"
+meta: "This part of Tumblr is familiar to 19-year-old Gillian Andrews.
+She, like many other teens on the blogging website, has experienced mental illness."
+category: tech
+author: "sch. dekora"
+initials: sd
 imageURL: "assets/images/as.jpg"
 twitter: " "
 facebook: " "